alexFaunt/hexabi/README.md

 But at the time of writing it's bang up to date with the latest versions of everything.

 ## Getting Started
-Still working on this - You need a postgresSQL db set up to run it currently...
-The SQL to create the tables is in api/tables/* so you can create if it you like.
+Install node
+Install postgreSQL Server
+connect to it, and set it up with the tables
+You can find the raw SQL in api/tables/*
+Create a server-config.js from the example-server-config.js which connects to your db

-I will set it up so knex can create it for you at somepoint.
+I will create DB scripts for this at some point...

 ### Initial set up
 Standard set up